 Accepted translations must:

-- Be an original document.
+- Be based on the original document.

 - Include a copy of the front and back of the translated document.